 Maggie, a six-year-old donkey, was brought into SPANA’s centre in Chemaia, Morocco, suffering from a bad case of colic (abdominal pain).
 Her owner, 46 year-old El Yousfi Abderahim, grew worried when he realised that Maggie wasn’t her usual, healthy self:

 ‘Maggie never gets ill.
-This was the first time I saw her suffer and I could not do much, so I decided to rent a pickup to take her SPANA the next day.’
+This was the first time I saw her suffer and I could not do much, so I decided to rent a pickup to take her to SPANA the next day.’

 Maggie is a valuable member of El Yousfi’s family, providing passenger transport and helping with ploughing, harvesting and collecting water from the local well.
-She helps to support him, his wife, five children and one grandchild that all live with him.
+She helps to support him, his wife, five children and one grandchild who all live with him.

 El Yousfi Abderahim said:

 ‘I have been hospitalised for appendicitis and I can guarantee you that SPANA takes care of the animals better than humans in a hospital!
 Thanks to SPANA I can keep my donkey.’